samsuh/2025-learnings/README.md

 9/21 my antisocial rendencies are emerging. im exhausted from ttying to coordinate ppl who dont want to be coordinated so i decided to stop cuzbits pointless. ill let them do their own thing and just do what i need to to preserve my sense of calm.
 9/22 - just getting through the day. im thinking i need to set better intentions for my days so i have more of a preference how i spend my days.

+9/24 - out at kbw today. rainy day. can i apply post-training reinforcement learning to get more accurate 'initial task list'?